Corporations Elections Licensing Securities Charities

 Applicants must submit proof of Continuing Competency including course outlines/objectives pursuant to Rule Chapter 490-4 and Board Policy.

-Applicants must submit a Curriculum Vitae or Resume which details their work history for at least the past two years.
+Applicants must submit an employment verification and/or Curriculum Vitae or Resume which details their work history for at least the past two years.

 If an applicant has not been actively practicing physical therapy for the